diogocavilha/fancy-git/README.md

 git config --global color.status.changed "yellow" git config --global color.status.untracked "cyan"
 ```
 Run `fancygit --colors` to see those suggested colors.
 Run `fancygit --colors-apply` to apply it.

-I suggest you to use this scheme color because fancygit will paint the background branch, most of the time, according to the current repo status, since you're using some of the colored style.
+I suggest you to use this scheme color because FancyGit will paint the background branch, most of the time, according to the current repo status, since you're using some of the colored style.

-> Type `fancygit -h` for more information.
+Type `fancygit -h` for more information.

-# Overview
+# :eyes: Overview

 As a picture is worth a thousand words...